2009 New Zealand child discipline referendum: Criticism regarding question wording

-The referendum question was interpreted by some to assume that "a smack" can form part of "good parental correction".
+The referendum question was interpreted by some to be a loaded question.
 Murray Edridge, Chief Executive of Barnardos New Zealand, claimed that the question "presupposes that smacking is part of good parental correction" which he described as "a debatable issue".
 Prime Minister John Key described the question as "ambiguous" and pointed out that it "could be read a number of different ways".
 Leader of the Opposition Phil Goff expressed concern that the question "implies that if you vote 'yes' that [sic] you're in favour of criminal sanctions being taken against reasonable parents – actually nobody believes that."

 Both John Key and Phil Goff stated that they did not intend to vote in the referendum, with Key calling the question "ridiculous".
 The Prime Minister believed turnout would be low.

 Sue Bradford introduced a private member's bill, the Citizens Initiated Referenda (Wording of Questions) Amendment Bill, designed to prevent future citizens-initiated referenda from having poorly worded questions, and the National government considered adopting it.